iu2frl/StreamDock.Plugins.Olliter/README.md

 -- manifest.json
 ```

 - Every pugin has a folder which has some speficic naming convention, for example `it.iu2frl.streamdock.olliter.sdPlugin`.
-The `sdPlugin` at the end is always there, I'm guessing it is reqiured.
+The `sdPlugin` at the end is always there, I'm guessing it is required.
 - The `bin` folder contains the binaries that are executed when the plugin is loaded or the keys are pressed (the .NET build output in our case)
 - The `images` folder contains the images used in the plugin.
 These are the images shown when dropping buttons to the keys.
 - The `manifest.json` file contains the plugin metadata (see below).